-The 2023 Tax Ratio By-law and related Tax Policy By-laws are attached to incorporate Council's decisions.
-Final 2023 tax bills for all Haldimand County property owners will be issued approximately mid-July, with installment payments due on August 31st and October 31st.
+The Draft 2025 Tax Ratio By-law and related Tax Policy By-laws are attached for Council's future approval.
+Final 2025 tax bills for all Haldimand County property owners will be issued approximately mid-July, with installment payments due on August 29th and October 31st.

-BACKGROUND:
+Background: